Bookforum

-Bookforum is an American book review magazine devoted to books and the discussion of literature that was based in New York City, New York.
-The magazine was founded in 1994 and announced in December of 2022 it would cease publishing after 28 years of publication.
+Bookforum is an American book review magazine devoted to books and the discussion of literature.
+After announcing that it would cease publication in December 2022, it reported its relaunch under the direction of The Nation magazine six months later.

 History

-The magazine was launched in 1994 as a literary supplement to Artforum.
-Originally published biannually, it became a quarterly in 1998, and since 2005, the magazine has published five times a year in February, April, June, September, and December.
+Based in New York City, New York, the magazine was launched in 1994 as a literary supplement to Artforum.
+Originally published biannually, it became a quarterly in 1998, and since 2005, Bookforum has published five times a year in February, April, June, September, and December.

 Describing the magazine to The Village Voice in 2003, former editor (2003–2008) Eric Banks said that the magazine targets a demographic "like the New York Review's but much younger.
 I think there is an audience of intellectual readers between 25 and 40 out there – the kind of person who buys The New Republic, The Nation, and The New York Review of Books, but doesn't have an allegiance to a particular publication."

 In addition to publishing book reviews, essays and current-events columns, the magazine regularly features interviews with authors, including: